3 Beloved Digs, 1 Voice to Listen to

 It brings the warmth and welcome of traditional design together with the clean, simple lines of contemporary style.
 Transitional spaces–whether in the dining room, living, or office area–emit harmony and balance.
 Because they offer a great deal of adaptability, they’re an ideal choice for homeowners whose taste (or other spaces in the home!) otherwise spans the two styles.

-DutchCrafters furniture pieces similar to those pictured include the Preston Pedestal Dining Table and the Columbus Dining Room Chair.
+DutchCrafters furniture pieces similar to those pictured include the Stacey Single Pedestal Dining Table and the Columbus Dining Chair.
 Our highly customizable breakfast nooks would make a great sub for the built-in here.

 Dining Room #2